MFM Presents… Brief Recess

 I actually wonder what's going to happen, especially, you know, most of the sort of now the Republican Party and MAGA Republicans, they're very much on this, you know, we're doing this with God behind us.

 Yes.
 And there is this theory for a lot of religions sort of across the board, right?
-Like make lots of babies.
+Like make lots of babies, make lots of babies.

 And maybe we'll add that to my next tattoo as well.
-But you are childless by choice.
+But you're happy.

 We

-aka auntie misa that's who i am so i am the uncle well my husband brad is like the fun uncle with the kids but i'm the uncle where you know, if you are beefing at school or you need someone to help you buy beer.
+I am the uncle.
+Well, my husband, Brad, is like the fun uncle with the kids, but I'm the uncle where, you know, if you are beefing at school or you need someone to help you buy beer.

 She's from the South Bronx.
 Yeah, yeah, yeah.